ADimeo/MensaQueueBot/README.md

 # Mensa Queue Bot

-This is a telegram bot written in go that allows you to record the current length of the Griebnitzsee mensa queue.
+This is a telegram bot written in go that allows you to record and receive the current length of the Griebnitzsee mensa queue, as well as see the menus currently on offer.

 > Oh shit.
 Oh shit.
 Oh shit.
 >